 Get exclusive member benefits & effect social change.
 Join Today

 Uveitis is swelling of the middle layer of the eye, which is called the uvea.
+It may occur from both infectious and non-infectious causes.
 The uvea supplies blood to the retina.
 The retina is the light-sensitive part of the eye that focuses the images you see and sends them to the brain.
-It is normally red due to its blood supply from the uvea.
+It’s normally red due to its blood supply from the uvea.

-The cause of uveitis is often not known and frequently occurs in otherwise healthy people.
-However, it can also be associated with another illness such as an autoimmune disorder or an infection from a virus or bacteria.
-Uveitis may cause blurred vision, floaters (dark floating spots in your field of vision), and eye pain.
+The cause of uveitis is often unknown and frequently occurs in otherwise healthy people.
+It can sometimes be associated with another illness such as an autoimmune disorder or an infection from a virus or bacteria.

-In many cases, particularly in healthy individuals, the cause is unknown.
-Some types of uveitis may be caused by an underlying autoimmune or inflammatory disorder.
-An autoimmune disease occurs when your own immune system attacks a part of your body.
+An autoimmune disease occurs when your immune system attacks a part of your body.
 These conditions include:

 Anterior uveitis is often referred to as "iritis" because it affects the iris.
 The iris is the colored part of the eye near the front.
 Iritis is the most common type of uveitis and generally occurs in healthy people.
 It can affect one eye, or it may affect both eyes at once.
 Iritis is usually the least serious type of uveitis.

 Intermediate uveitis involves the middle part of the eye and is also called iridocyclitis.
-The word intermediate in the name refers to the location of the inflammation and not the severity of the inflammation.
-The middle part of the eye includes the pars plana, the part of the eye between the iris and the choroid.
-This type of uveitis may occur in otherwise healthy people, but has been linked to some autoimmune diseases such as multiple sclerosis.
+The word "intermediate" in the name refers to the location of the inflammation and not the severity of the inflammation.
+The middle part of the eye includes the pars plana, which is the part of the eye between the iris and the choroid.
+This type of uveitis may occur in otherwise healthy people, but it has been linked to some autoimmune diseases such as multiple sclerosis.

 Posterior uveitis may also be referred to as choroiditis because it affects the choroid.
 The tissue and blood vessels of the choroid are important because they deliver blood to the back of the eye.
-This type of uveitis usually occurs in people with an infection from a virus, parasite, or fungus, or who have an autoimmune disease.
+This type of uveitis usually occurs in people with an infection from a virus, parasite, or fungus.
+It can also occur in people with an autoimmune disease.
 Posterior uveitis tends to be more serious than anterior uveitis because it can cause scarring in the retina.
 The retina is a layer of cells in the back of the eye.
-However, posterior uveitis is the least common form of uveitis.
+Posterior uveitis is the least common form of uveitis.

-When the inflammation affects all major parts of the eye, it is called pan-uveitis.
+When the inflammation affects all major parts of the eye, it’s called pan-uveitis.
 It often involves a combination of features and symptoms from all three types of uveitis.

 Treatment for uveitis depends on the cause and the type of uveitis.
+Usually, it’s treated with eye drops.
+If uveitis is caused by another condition, treating that underlying condition may eliminate the uveitis.
 The goal of treatment is to reduce the inflammation in the eye.

 Severe cases of uveitis may require drugs that suppress the immune system.